OngoGablogian/Puyo_Puyo_Tetris_Translation/README.md

 - Copy the included "banner.bin" and overwrite the original located in the extracted ExeFS.

-- Rebuild as a CIA.
+- Rebuild as a CIA and install.

 __BootNTR & LayeredFS:__